opendeps/specification/README.md

       attempts: 3
 ```

+Some things to note about this example:

-In this example our app, a Petstore, depends on two external services.
-Each service's specification is a regular [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification).
+- Our Petstore app depends on two external services: `pet_name_service` and `order_service`.
+Each service is defined by a regular [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification).
+- The services expose an *availability URL* that must respond with an `HTTP 2xx` status to indicate they are up.
+This lets us test for the successful existence of these dependencies, such at deploy time or for operational health monitoring.

-For example, our app requires version `2.0.0` of the `pet_name_service` to be present.
-The `pet_name_service` has an availability URL that should respond with `HTTP 200 OK` to indicate it is available.
+- Our app requires version `2.0.0` of the `pet_name_service` to be present and version `1.0.0` of `order_service`.
+Tools can validate the OpenDeps requirement against the OpenAPI spec.

-Our app also requires version `1.0.0` of `order_service`.
-This dependency is marked as `required: true` which means that it being unreachable must be considered a failure.
-I
+- The `order_service` dependency is marked as `required: true` which means that it being unreachable is considered a failure, unlike the `pet_name_service`.

-### Metadata

-Dependencies can have metadata to ensure a more specific match to your app's requirements.

-The types of metadata are as follows:

-- OpenAPI spec: each dependency can provide an API specification using the OpenAPI standard.
-This provides information about the dependency, such as its version and endpoints ('servers' in OpenAPI 3.x).
-- Inline metadata: each dependency can specify the required version, which can be validated against its specification, to ensure that the right version is deployed

 ## Why is this different from npm/Maven/Gradle/godep etc.?

 OpenDeps is for expressing your external runtime dependencies, rather than things needed to build or package your application.

-An OpenDeps specification is intended to be shipped alongside your application, so that at deployment time, you can verify that your required dependencies exist.
+You can ship an OpenDeps specification alongside your application, so that at deployment time, you can verify that your required dependencies exist.
 This can save you from deploying your application into an environment in which it will not work, saving your users from service outages.

-Another benefit OpenDeps provides is during local development - rapidly improving the speed of the 'inner loop' of test-build on your local enviroment.
-Tools understand that your application needs certain APIs to work, so they can stand up live working mock endpoints of these APIs based on their OpenAPI specs.
+During development OpenDeps helps you improve the speed of the 'inner loop' of test-build on your local environment.
+Tools can stand up live working mock endpoints of your API dependencies based on their OpenAPI specs, because OpenDeps expresses what your application needs to run properly.

 ## Use case 1: Local development

 You are building your application and would like to test it.
-With a command, all your application's dependencies are running, in mock form, on your local machine.
+Like many applications, yours depends on third party APIs for various services.
+With a single command, all your application's dependencies are running, in mock form, on your local machine.

 With your app's dependencies running, you can now interactively test your application against local mocks, saving you deployment effort and providing a much faster feedback loop.